 Personal injury cases can take unexpected turns.
 Very little goes the way you expect, and there is always something new to learn or experience in regards to each individual case.
 Being open-minded and flexible are absolutely required to get the job done.
 Luckily, there are some things that we are able to schedule!
 Whether it is responding to voicemails, emails, calls, etc., it is a key step to schedule meetings and other items in the firm calendar.

 Client meetings, whether in person or via phone, are a large part of our schedule.
 The best way to communicate is to schedule a phone or in-person meeting.
 Without scheduling, it is likely that several things will come up that prevent a meeting from happening.
-Our attorneys are working very hard obtaining and evaluating the information for many different clients.
+Our attorneys are working very hard to obtain and evaluate the information for many different clients.
 They want to speak to you about your case, and setting up that meeting ensures that you will get the chance!

 Having an attorney speak one on one with a client is grossly more valuable than having clients email or fill out a form.
 There are many nuances to accident cases, and meeting one on one makes learning those nuances much easier.